Cuthbert of Canterbury: Canterbury

 After the council, Cuthbert continued to correspond with Boniface up until Boniface's martyrdom in 754, and then sent condolences to Boniface's successor.
 Cuthbert held a second synod in 758, but nothing is known of any enactments it made.
 He also built the church of St. John the Baptist in Canterbury, which was destroyed by fire in 1067.
 He was buried in his new church.
 The new church was located on the west side of the cathedral, and was used as a baptistery.
 The church also became a burial site for many of the archbishops, and later was used for trials by ordeal.
 There is no explicit contemporary reference that states that these uses were intended by Cuthbert, but the fact that the church was dedicated to St. John the Baptist argues strongly that Cuthbert at least intended the new building as a baptistery.

 The burial practices of the archbishops did change after Cuthbert, but it is not clear whether this was intended by Cuthbert, as a Post-Conquest Canterbury cartulary has it, or due to other reasons, unconnected with Cuthbert.
-Although Sonia Hawkes argues that the change in burial customs, which extended over most of Britain, resulted from Cuthbert's mandating burial in church yards, instead of outside the city limits as had been the custom previously.
+Although Sonia Hawkes argues that the change in burial customs, which extended over most of Britain, resulted from Cuthbert's mandating burial in churchyards, instead of outside the city limits as had been the custom previously.
 However, the main evidence for this theory is a 16th-century tradition at Canterbury and the archaeological evidence of a change in burial patterns.
 Although a change did occur, the archaeological evidence does not give a reason why this change happened, and given the late date of the Canterbury tradition, the theory cannot be considered proven.